In some countries, young people are encouraged to work or travel for a year between finishing high school and starting university studies.

 Discuss the advantages and disadvantages for young people who decided to do this.

-High school graduates are sometimes advised to take a gap year before they begin their academic studies.
+High school graduates are sometimes advised to take a gap year before they begin their tertiary education.
 While there are certain benefits for young people in doing so, the disadvantages of leaving school for a year should be considered as well.

-In conclusion, working or traveling for a year after high school graduation may help students financially and make them wiser, but it may also lead to disenchantment with education once the gap year is over.
+In conclusion, working or traveling for a year after high school graduation may help students with their financial stading or outlook on lifer.
+Having said that the possibility of it leading to disenchantment with education is too significant to ignore.

 Here are some useful links: